The Beginning...: Plot

 Bruce Wayne returns to Gotham City after ten years of globetrotting.
 Police commissioner Jim Gordon plans on retiring.
 Meanwhile, Oswald Cobblepot is set to be released from Blackgate after a decade, on the same day as the gala celebrating the opening of the new Wayne Tower.
 Mayor Aubrey James tells Gordon he cannot retire until after the gala.

 For the last decade, Edward Nygma has been imprisoned in Arkham, and Jeremiah Valeska is seemingly brain-dead.
 Two men smuggle Nygma out, while Ecco frees Valeska.
 While searching for Nygma, Harvey Bullock encounters a guard who hands him a phone.
 Harvey is shocked by who is on the phone and the guard kills himself.
 Bullock is framed for the murder, but vehemently claims responsibility regardless; unconvinced, Gordon decides to investigate.
 Nygma finds a box of C-4 and believes it was left for him by Cobblepot.
 While investigating Bullock's case, Gordon encounters a vigilante dressed in a bat-themed suit, who tells him he is not his enemy.

 Cobblepot tries to kill Gordon for arresting him a decade earlier, but Gordon escapes.
 At the Wayne Tower gala, Selina Kyle and Barbara Kean thwart Nygma's plot to blow up the tower and Gordon, who upon arriving realizes that there is a second bomb.
 Leslie Thompkins defuses the bomb, and Gordon realizes that Valeska set up Nygma and framed Bullock.

 Nygma and Cobblepot are captured by the vigilante, whom Lucius Fox and Alfred Pennyworth know is Bruce.
-Valeska kidnaps Gordon and Barbara's daughter Barbara Lee after a scuffle that results in Ecco's death.
+Valeska kidnaps Gordon and Barbara's daughter Barbara Lee after a scuffle that left Ecco wounded before she was killed by Valeska.
 Gordon reaches Ace Chemicals, where Valeska reveals he was faking brain death while awaiting Bruce's return.
 Bruce arrives and subdues Valeska, saving Gordon and Barbara Lee.

 Later, Bruce reconnects with Selina and apologizes for leaving her a decade prior.
 Meanwhile, Cobblepot and Nygma escape the police and plan revenge on the vigilante, even though they fear him.
 Gordon, who has decided against retirement, re-ignites the searchlight he put atop the Gotham City Police Department headquarters years earlier.
 (Note: As depicted in the season four episode "No Man's Land".)
-As he, Bullock and Alfred reminisce about their shared experiences, they notice the vigilante watching them from afar.
-When Bullock asks who the vigilante is, Gordon replies, "A friend".
+As he, Bullock and Alfred reminisce about their shared experiences, they notice Bruce watching them from afar.
+Not recognizing him, Bullock asks who the vigilante is, and Gordon replies, "A friend."

 Production

 Development

 In April 2019, Fox announced that the twelfth episode of the season would be titled "The Beginning...".
 The episode, which is the series' 100th and finale, was directed by Rob Bailey, and written by showrunner John Stephens.
 It is set ten years after the season's previous episode.
+The episode's title was not meant to convey irony, but the beginning of Bruce Wayne's career as a full-fledged vigilante.